© GaudiLab; Shutterstock.com

 1. Defining the event objectives and target groups

-Every successful plan starts with defining its outcome.
+Every successful event plan starts with defining its outcome.
 What is the goal of your event?
 What sort of added value should your participants gladly take home with them?

 If the goal of the event is clear and comprehensible to your staff, they will find it much easier to pull together and realise that their task contributes to the bigger picture.
 If you optimise your planning processes, you won’t run the risk of confusing either your employees or your participants.
 If you, an expert at answering questions and defining processes, remain a model of calm and clarity you will help make planning your event a success.